- Cybersecurity Workshops

 - Reporting Cyber Attack

-AMP SoCal Strengthening Competitiveness Program One-Day Cybersecurity Workshop Video: Our cybersecurity workshops, sponsored by the DoD Office of Economic Adjustment, focus on how manufacturers can be compliant and cyber ready for the future.
-The workshops are led by Dr. Clifford Neuman, a renowned cybersecurity expert and director of USC’s Center for Computer Systems Security.
+Click here for AMP SoCal Strengthening Competitiveness Program Cybersecurity Workshop Videos: Our cybersecurity workshops, sponsored by the DoD Office of Economic Adjustment, focus on how manufacturers can be compliant and cyber ready for the future.
+The workshops are led by Dr. Clifford Neuman, a renowned cybersecurity expert, and director of USC’s Center for Computer Systems Security.